Morphine Sulfate (MS Contin, Morphine Sulfate - Long Acting Pill)

 There are several different formulations of morphine.
 This formulation is used for the treatment of chronic or constant pain.
 This medication is used for long-term around the clock treatment of pain and is considered a "long-acting" pain medication.
 It can be used in conjunction with other pain medications used to treat acute pain.

-Morphine sulfate sustained/extended release are available in both tablet and capsule form.
+Morphine sulfate long acting pills are available in both tablet and capsule form.
 The medication is released slowly over the course of the day (called extended release) and comes in a variety of doses.
 Your care provider will determine the exact dosage and dosing schedule.
 This form of morphine can be taken with or without food.
 The tablets should be swallowed whole.
-Do not break, chew or crush the tablets.
+Do not break, chew or crush the tablets as this could cause an overdose of the medication.
 Kadian and Avinza, the capsule formulations, can be opened and sprinkled into applesauce or pudding, but the beads should not be crushed or chewed.
 These medications begin working in 2 to 4 hours, and reach peak effect in 15 to 30 hours (depending on the preparation).
 It can continue to work for a few days.
 This type of medication is designed to produce a long acting, steady amount of pain relief.

 This medication can interact with other medications that depress the central nervous system like barbituates (including phenobarbital), tranquilizers (including Haldol®, Librium® and Xanax ®), other narcotics, MAOI’s, cimitedine, and general anesthetic.
 Be sure to tell your healthcare provider about all medications and supplements you take.